-I have added adult cats to the household before but this time the new cat was having trouble adjusting with another male cat in the house and when he got distressed, the new cat would spray on the wall or table leg.
+I have added adult cats to the household before, but this time the new cat was having trouble adjusting with another male cat in the house.
+When he got distressed, the new cat would spray on the wall or table leg.

-Spraying is odd behavior for neutered, male cats and if you have cat that is spraying, neutering will almost always fix that problem.
-However it can take up to six months for the hormones to get out of a newly neutered cat, so he may continue to spray for several months after the procedure.
+Spraying is odd behavior for neutered, male cats, and if you have a cat that is spraying, neutering will almost always fix that problem.
+However, it can take up to six months for the hormones to wane from a newly neutered cat, so he may continue to spray for several months after the procedure.

-After researching, I tried the calming collar.
+After researching, I tried the Sentry Calming Collar.
 I am converted.
 This simple device really works!

-The collar comes in one pack and three packs.
-The three packs are a better deal.
+The collar comes in packs of either one or three.
+The three-packs are a better deal.
 The collar lasts for approximately one month.

-It releases pheromones from the collar that mimic the same smells given off by a mother cat around her kittens.
-These pheromones are stress relievers for cats and for many cats, they immediately feel calmer and safer---just the way a kitten feels around its mother.
-The technology is much like the way a flea collar works and releases the smells as your cat moves, distributing it on its body and in the environment.
+It releases pheromones that mimic the same smells given off by a mother cat around her kittens.
+These pheromones are stress relievers for cats, and many cats will immediately feel calmer and safer—just the way a kitten feels around its mother.
+The technology is much like the way a flea collar works.
+It releases the smell as your cat moves, distributing it on its body and in the environment.

-While the pheromones are not able to be smelled by humans, the collar does have a lavender scent added to it.
-My husband noted that our cat now kind of smelled like a Glade Plug In which was a little bit true.
-For me the trade off in behavior is worth the scent.
+While the pheromones cannot be smelled by humans, the collar does have a lavender scent added to it.
+My husband noted that our cat now kind of smelled like a Glade Plug In, which was a little bit true.
+For me, the trade-off in behavior is worth the scent.

-After putting the collar on my cat and cutting off the excess ends of the collar, my cat hissed at me, ran off and sprayed the wall.
+After I put the collar on my cat and cut off the excess ends of the collar, my cat hissed at me, ran off, and sprayed the wall.

 How My Cat Has Changed

-My plan is to use the collar for three of four months (putting on a new one each month) and then taking it off.
-At this point we can see if the stress of the new home has passed and if everyone has settled into their places and routines.
+My plan is to use the collar for three or four months (putting on a new one each month) and then taking it off.
+At this point, we can see if the stress of the new home has passed and if everyone has settled into their places and routines.

 I may also try a collar on my other tomcat who is a bit of bully but also timid around people.